 Mix and Match

 The definition of eclectic is to select pieces that work together, but they are not necessarily sets.
-Those who are creating their personal style on a limited budget can see the sense in this, but they know that it is important to mix and match the right colors to get a design just right.
-They might have a few colorful pieces such as matching breakfast cups and saucers that will tie the living and dining areas together, or they might be able to find different pieces in the same colors to mix together into a harmonious whole.
+Those who are creating their personal style on a limited budget can see the sense in this, but they know that it is important to mix and match the right colours to get a design just right.
+They might have a few colourful pieces such as matching breakfast cups and saucers or tea cups and saucers that will tie the living and dining areas together, or they might be able to find different pieces in the same colours to mix together into a harmonious whole.

 A Flair for Food